Robaa2168/pitchhome/README.md

 # Pitchhome

-> A web application that allows the users to post pitches, comment and vote on pitches.
+> Pitchhome is a web application that allows users to use that one minute wisely.
+The users will submit their one minute pitches and other users will vote on them and leave comments to give their feedback on them.
+The pitches are organized by category.

 ## Author